smita-koralahalli/bcc_tool-oomkill/README.md

 # bcc_tool-oomkill
-An updated bcc oom_kill tool which successfully traces out of memory

-Updated bcc oom_kill tool to successfully trace out of memory for kernel versions > 4.8
+An updated bcc oom_kill tool which successfully traces out of memory for kernel versions > 4.8

 The bcc tool available till date supports from kernel version 4.4 to 4.8 and gives anamolous output as given below for OOM kill of PID and total_pages consumed